wandering-nora/SV01Chronicles/README.md

 SAVE_CONFIG
 ```
 ### Test print
-Setup your slicer start and end G code.
+Setup your slicer, for cura you can just use the existing SV01 preset and change the start and end G-code.
 For cura using macros they will be

+Start G-code
 ```
 START_PRINT BED_TEMP={material_bed_temperature_layer_0} EXTRUDER_TEMP={material_print_temperature_layer_0}
 ```
+End G-code
 ```
 END_PRINT
 ```